DAY 01 - AIRPORT / COLOMBO

 DAY 03 – SIGIRIYA / POLONNARUWA

 An early morning start today to visit one of Sri Lanka’s most famous land marks, The Rock fortress of Sigiriya looming 200 metres above the surrounding plains.
 This really is a wonderful excursion and is well worth the climb when you see the magnificent 360 degree views across Sri Lanka.
-If you decide not to climb up it then you can enjoy a leisurely walk around the old water gardens, of which most have dried up now and see the ruins.
+If you decide not to climb up, then you can enjoy a leisurely walk around the old water gardens, of which most have dried up now and see the ruins.
 Continue on a sightseeing tour of Polonnaruwa, a city with ruins of Royal Palaces, king’s council chambers, Royal baths and ruins of Buddhist shrines such as the ‘Vatadage’, a circular relic house.
 The Gal Vihara (Stone Temple) has four Buddhist statues (standing 7 metres high and reclining 14 metres long).

 You will also visit Lankathilaka, Kiri Vihara, Thuparama image house, 12th century ‘Lotus Mandapaya’ and The Parakramabahu statue.
 It was under King Parakramabu I, who ruled in the late 11th century, that Polonnaruwa became a magnificent walled city.
-He built the vast reservoir, Parakrama Samudra (the Sea of Parakrama) still in use today, and ordered the construction of monasteries, temples, palaces, bathing pools and Buddhist statues, all set in a forested park surrounded by moats.
+He built the vast reservoir, Parakrama Samudra (the Sea of Parakrama) which is still in use today, and ordered the construction of monasteries, temples, palaces, bathing pools and Buddhist statues, all set in a forested park surrounded by moats.
 During his period of rule it is said that Sri Lanka was known as the Granary of the East.
 Return to your hotel for overnight stay on Bed & Breakfast basis.

 DAY 04 – SIGIRIYA / DAMBULLA / KANDY